MoSync/MoSyncDoc/docs/sdk/release-notes/whats-new-mosync-sdk-33/index.md

 Supported platforms: Android, iOS.

-With the OpenGL-based MoGraph 3D Graph Library, you can create beautiful 3D diagrams and charts, visualise data, animate diagrams, display real-time data (like weather data, traffic data, business data and market information), and create artistic applications and animations, and make various kinds of games.
+With the OpenGL-based MoGraph 3D Graph Library, you can create 3D diagrams and charts, visualise data, animate diagrams, display real-time data (like weather data, traffic data, business data and market information), and create artistic applications and animations, and make various kinds of games.

 Check out the [MoGraph example apps](http://www.mosync.com/docs/sdk/cpp/examples/mograph/index.html) to get a feel for what is possible with this library.
 Commented source code helps you to get started.

-For an easy start, go to the [MoGraph Library guide](http://www.mosync.com/docs/sdk/cpp/guides/graphics/mograph/index.html).
+For a short tutorial and a basic code example, go to the [MoGraph Library guide](http://www.mosync.com/docs/sdk/cpp/guides/graphics/mograph/index.html).

 ## Screen transitions for Native UI (New!)